 The problem is that in a relationship like this you give a lot of empathy; you always listen and make your partner or friend feel good about themselves, so they come back for more.
 It’s easy to interpret that as they love me.

 It leaves you feeling small and worthless.
 And very, very lonely.
-And probably also angry.
+Probably also angry.
 You say hey, what about me? but you don’t say it to them.
 The thing is, when you don’t have any real self love and you’ve got low entitlement and self esteem, which you do if you’re in a relationship like that, people who need to be in control will be drawn to you.
+The scary thing is realizing that you are drawn to them.
+It's not a conscious choice but it's a real one and one that leaves you devastated.
 They’re usually satisfied in the relationship, because they get all the attention.
 And you keep giving them the message that it's okay to dismiss you and your needs.
 That's why they carry on doing it.

 They won’t change, why should they?
+They're getting their needs met.
 You’re the one who has to learn to stand up for yourself.
 You have to acknowledge that your entitlement and self esteem are lousy and you don’t really love and respect yourself.
-Some people get help from books, others find a therapist or a mentor who will give them unconditional love and teach them that they have immense value – as much value as anybody else in the world.
+Some people get help from books, others find a therapist or a mentor who will give them unconditional love and teach them that they have immense value, as much value as anybody else in the world.